-If the lines are still twisted, untwist them by turning the bar.
+The lines are still twisted, untwist them by turning the bar.
 It may be possible (especially after not being careful when packing away or setting up the kite) that the bar has to be pushed through the lines again to untwist.

-03.02 Sorting the bridle
+04.02 Sorting the bridle

 Even a badly tangled bridle can be quickly sorted out with the right technique.
-If the bridle is tangled, it was probably caused by mistakes made when packing or setting up the kite.

-• Roll up your lines onto the bar until you get close to the mixer and secure the lines with a half hitch and/or the bungie cord.
+Roll up your lines onto the bar until you get close to the mixer and secure the lines with a half hitch and/or the bungie cord.